-The wise man tells us that "A word spoken on its wheels Is like oranges (tappoohheem) of gold in engraved work of silver."
+The wise man tells us that

+"A word spoken on its wheels Is like oranges (tappoohheem) of gold in engraved work of silver."1

-May not this verse contain an allusion to the peculiar feature of the orange, namely, its flowers and fruit continuing on the tree together throughout the whole season ?
+May not this verse contain an allusion to the peculiar feature of the orange, namely, its flowers and fruit continuing on the tree together throughout the whole season?
 The orange blossom is a brilliant white, resembling the colour of the molten silver so much employed in Oriental jewellery.
 As the rich ripe fruit is constantly seen peeping out amid clusters of the shining bloom, it is naturally to an Eastern imagination as "oranges of gold in engraved work of silver."
 This may have given rise to a custom, possibly existing in former times amongst the great, of serving the fruit in baskets of silver filagree.
 But it is more natural to suppose that the beauty and excellence of the flowerencircled produce, as it still hung on the tree, is that which is here used as a figure of the exceeding comeliness of a wise and gentle employment of man's unruly tongue.

-The word ophneem, "wheels," which occurs nowhere else but in the expression,
+The word ophneem,2 "wheels," which occurs nowhere else but in the expression, has been taken by some to contain the idea of revolving as of the year, and hence the translation of the line in our version,